h20201400219/G547/Project/README.md

-# PROCEDURE TO BUILD AND INSERT MPU6050 SENSOR DRIVER IN KERNEL AND TO USE USERSPACE
+# PROCEDURE TO BUILD AND INSERT MPU6050 SENSOR DRIVER IN KERNEL AND TO RUN USERSPACE

 Step-1 :  Change  path of the system to the directory where all the required driver files are stored using the following command
 `cd  path_address`  \